Gay Dictionary Korean

 The situation of the LGBT community is different in the two Koreas, although there is no law against it in either.
 While in North Korea the concept of homosexuality is not known and sex is a private issue whose public display is not well regarded, whatever it may be (this includes any kind of association, activism or cultural production), in South Korea the society is polarized among the elderly, increasingly Catholic, who monopolize politics and administration and the much more open and liberal young people, who usually live inside the closet.
 Therefore, it is a matter of time before all the activism existing today and all the activity of the LGBT community, including its celebration of pride, ends up developing legislative initiatives in favor of equality and protection against discrimination.

-We thank Ferran their help in conducting the Korean gay dictionary.
+We thank Ferran for his help in conducting the Korean gay dictionary.

 The translation of the positive expression Dongseong-aeja (동성애자) is homosexual.
 Other Korean expressions to talk about sexual diversity are: